What is a Help to Buy Isa?

 You'll need to ask your solicitor for a 'purchase failure notification' and show it to a bank or building society, who will open an account for you.

-In this situation, you'll be able to deposit the full amount you've saved as a lump sum – so if you'd saved up £12,000, you can put that all into the Help to Buy Isa at once.
+In this situation, you'll be able to deposit the full amount you've saved as a lump sum – so if you'd saved £12,000, you can put it all into the Help to Buy Isa at once.

 For anyone saving up for a mortgage deposit, a Help to Buy Isa is a very attractive option.